-Ernest and his wife Hattie Stoneman thrived in the early days of the record industry, struggled through the Great Depression and redeemed themselves when their family band found commercial success in the ’60s in both Washington, D.C. and Nashville during the '60's folk music revival.
+Ernest and his wife Hattie Stoneman thrived in the early days of the record industry, struggled through the Great Depression and redeemed themselves when their family band found commercial success in both Washington, D.C. and Nashville during the '60's folk music revival.

-The women of the Stoneman family’s second generation tell an equally compelling story.
-With Patsy’s leadership skills, Donna’s on-stage spunk and Roni’s ability to laugh to keep from crying, three of Pop’s six daughters represent the hardships of an Appalachian upbringing and the opportunities that took them from Galax, Virginia to the Grand Ole Opry stage.
+The women of the Stoneman family's second generation tell an equally compelling story.
+With Patsy's leadership skills, Donna's on-stage spunk and Roni's ability to laugh to keep from crying, three of Pop's six daughters represent the hard times attached to Appalachian upbringing and the opportunities that took them from Galax, Virginia to the Grand Ole Opry stage.

 Patsy Stoneman (May 27, 1925- July 23, 2015)